typesense/typesense-website/docs-site/content/overview/why-typesense.md

+---
+description: "Typesense design philosophy: batteries-included defaults, simple operability, and a focus on shrinking time-to-market for a great instant-search experience."
+---

 # Why Typesense?

 Our goal with Typesense is to reduce the time-to-market for building a great instant-search experience that provides relevant results out-of-the-box.